-Fortunately, David Premack (1959, 1965) discovered that high frequency behaviors can reinforce low frequency behaviors (the Premack principle).
+Fortunately, David Premack (1959, 1965) discovered that highfrequency behaviors can reinforce low-frequency behaviors (the Premack principle).
 The advantage of this definition is that it breaks the circular definition, defining the cause as independent from the effect.
-More specifically, Premack's theory states that any high frequency voluntary behavior will reinforce a low frequency voluntary behavior.
+More specifically, Premack's theory states that any high-frequency voluntary behavior will reinforce a low-frequency voluntary behavior.
 According to this definition of reinforcement, we can take several behaviors and categorically predict which will and will not be reinforcers.
-Consider this example: "For Alex, playing video games is a highfrequency behavior and studying math is a low-frequency behavior.
-Therefore, playing video game swill serve as a reinforcer for studying math."
-We predict that playing a video game is a reinforcer because it is a high frequency behavior.
+Consider this example: "For Alex, plaving video games is a high-frequency behavior and studying math is a low-frequency behavior.
+Therefore, playing video games will serve as a reinforcer for studying math."
+We predict that video game playing is a reinforcer because it is a high-frequency behavior.
 We can then verify this hypothesis with an empirical test by allowing Alex to play video games only if he spends more time studying math.
 If there is an increase in the amount of time spent studying math (the effect), we can then say that the reinforcement (playing video games) caused the change.